urbien/tradle/README.md

 Conclusion
 ==========
 Tradle is developing a protocol for running a business on-chain and a micro-scripting for programming business transactions.
-As transactions include multiple business participants, the Tradenet of connected businesses will emerge.
-Welcome a decentralized social [business] network.
+As transactions include multiple business participants, the Tradenet of connected businesses will emerge, a decentralized social [business] network.